 Tampa BUI Attorneys

 With its prime coastal location and numerous waterways, Florida residents are known for having fun in the sun.
 Unfortunately, this comes at a cost.
-Just as with driving, if you have been found to be boating while intoxicated or under the influence, you could be charged with BUI.
+Just as with driving, if you have been found to be boating while intoxicated or under the influence, you could be charged with boating under the influence, or BUI.
 Having a blood alcohol level over 0.08 percent is considered evidence of intoxication; unfortunately, there are certain factors of boating which can aggravate symptoms or make it appear that you are drunker than you are.
-However, just being arrested does not mean that you will be convicted with a BUI offense.
+However, just being arrested does not mean that you will be convicted of a BUI offense.

 If you want to know your legal options following a BUI charge, speak with our Tampa BUI lawyers at 813-321-7323 for a free review of your case.

 “Why Was I Arrested?
 I Wasn’t Even Drunk!”

 When stopped on suspicion of drunk driving, it is important to note that just because your BAL is under the legal limit does not mean you will not be arrested.
 Some circumstances can make officers determine you’ve had too much to drink, even if you are not over the legal limit.
 However, some conditions can make a boat operator appear drunk even if they are not.